< /> < /> < />

 Another option is low-level light therapy, also referred to as laser therapy, which stimulates cellular activity to encourage hair growth in the hair follicle.

-This treatment is considered to be far less invasive than hair transplant surgery but there is some discourse surrounding the effectiveness with studies on the treatment concluding that more research is needed in this area.
+This treatment is considered to be far less invasive than hair transplant surgery but there is some discourse surrounding the effectiveness with studies on the treatment concluding that more research is needed in this area [13].

-It seems to work for some people but not for others so this is something to consider.
 Low-level light therapy can also be expensive, especially when you take into account that multiple sessions are needed over a long-term period.

 In your search for treatment options, you may have stumbled upon recommendations for essential oils like peppermint oil, lavender oil and rosemary oil as well as a few others.